Symplectic resolutions of quiver varieties: Factoriality of quiver varieties

-In this section, which is the technical heart of the paper, we consider the case of a divisible non-isotropic imaginary root.
-Fix $\a \in \Sigma_{\lambda,\theta}$ be an indivisible non-isotropic imaginary root, and let $n \ge 2$ such that such that $(p(\a),n) \neq (2,2)$.
-We prove the key result, Corollary \ref{cor:locallyfactorial}, which says that if $\theta$ is generic then $\Nak\lambda{n\a}{\theta}$ is a locally factorial variety.
+In this section, which is the technical heart of the paper, we consider the case of a divisible anisotropic root.
+Fix $\a \in \Sigma_{\lambda,\theta}$ to be an indivisible anisotropic root, and let $n \ge 2$ such that such that $(p(\a),n) \neq (2,2)$.
+We prove the key result, Corollary \ref{cor:factorial}, which says that if $\theta$ is generic then $\Nak\lambda{n\a}{\theta}$ is a locally factorial variety.